Klein Tuinkop via Dassieskasteel Traverse - Silvermine Hike

 Traverse Section — The route curves back toward Ou Kaapse Weg, wrapping around the front of Klein Tuinkop and passing Ystervarkgrot.
 A short scramble leads through a hole in the cliff to reach the top of Klein Tuinkop and join the main trail.

-Return — Continue past The Stone Holes (optional detour), head toward the helicopter pad, then take the left path to descend via Bertie’s Balcony before returning to the Gate 2 parking area.
+Return — Continue past The Stone Holes (optional detour), head toward the "helicopter pad", then take the left path to descend via Bertie’s Balcony before returning to the Gate 2 parking area.

 π Meeting Point — Boom at the furthest end of the parking area, Silvermine Gate 2